factmaven/disable-blogging/README.md

 # Disable Blogging in WordPress ![Version](https://img.shields.io/wordpress/plugin/v/disable-blogging.svg?style=flat-square) ![Downloads](https://img.shields.io/wordpress/plugin/dt/disable-blogging.svg?style=flat-square) ![Rating](https://img.shields.io/wordpress/plugin/r/disable-blogging.svg?style=flat-square)
 ---
-Turn WordPress into a non-blogging CMS platform.
-Disable Blogging is a plugin that disables all blog related functionalities on the front-end and back-end.
+Turn WordPress into a non-blogging CMS platform without code. **Disable Blogging** is a plugin that disables all blog related functionalities on the front-end and back-end.
 This includes posts, comments, feeds, and so much more.
 As a result, you will have a cleaner and simpler WordPress platform to be used for static websites.

 ##### Read more on [WordPress](https://wordpress.org/plugins/disable-blogging/)
 ---

 ### Featured Articles
 Disable Blogging been mentioned in a variety of reputable articles around the world, here's what some of them have to say.

+> Easily disable blog features in WordPress without writing any code. — [WPBeginner](https://www.wpbeginner.com/plugins/how-to-easily-disable-blog-features-in-wordpress/)

 > Disable Blogging should be especially interesting for developers that often develop and sell pure business websites without a blog.
 — [NOUPE](http://www.noupe.com/wordpress/best-may-2016-ten-free-wordpress-plugins.html)